-What is the target group of the programme?
+What are the target groups of the Programme?

-The PEP programme enables student to master tools that address not only standard tasks characteristic of most social science programmes, but also the approaches applied in goal-setting activities, implying analyses of values and harmonizing interests in social and economic classes or groups.
+It is believed that PPE undergraduate programmes have been producing generalists instead of specialists.
+As ‘Politics.
+Economics.
+Philosophy’ Master’s Programme welcomes prospective students with different educational backgrounds, ‘generalist’ usually go through rigirious social research training, and ‘specialists’ can become familiar with new disciplinary directions and analytical frameworks and may become more sensitive to ethical issues.
+As a result, students master tools that address not only standard tasks characteristic of most social science programmes, but also the approaches applied in goal-setting activities, implying analyses of values and harmonizing interests in social and economic classes or groups.

-When choosing an academic career, PEP graduates will have a comparative advantage in the research fields at the intersection of scientific disciplines where deep knowledge of philosophy and methodology of science is a crucial prerequisite.
+Our graduates also go on regularly to prestigious PhD programs in major European and American universities.
+When choosing an academic career, PEP graduates have a comparative advantage in the research fields at the intersection of sciences.
 It is these very fields from which new scientific ideas usually originate and where the most pressing problems of contemporary societies can be reasonably tackled and resolved.

-The first ‘Philosophy, Politics, Economics’(PPE) programme at the undergraduate level was introduced at Oxford in the 1920s as an update of classical educational programmes called ‘the Classics’ or ‘the Greats’, which were well known for their emphasis on ancient history, classical philosophy and languages.
+The first ‘Philosophy, Politics, Economics’(PPE) programme at the undergraduate level was introduced at Oxford in the 1920s as an updated alternative of classical educational programmes called ‘the Classics’ or ‘the Greats’, which had been well known for their emphasis on ancient history, classical philosophy and languages.
 The PPE programme was presented as ‘Modern Classics’, or ‘the Modern Greats’, and was initially intended for young people seeking to enter the public service.
 For them, ‘the Classics’ were considered obsolete and unable to deliver the knowledge and skills necessary for public service in a modern state.

-Oxford PPEs became an important source for replenishing British and international political elites.
-Among their notable graduates are the current UK prime minister David Cameron; the current leader of the opposition Ed Miliband; former UK premiers Harold Wilson and Edward Heath; the current Prime Minister of Australia Tony Abbott; outstanding political and military leaders from other countries, such as Zulfikar and Benazir Bhutto, Solomon Bandaranaike, Pedro Pablo Kuczynski, and Wesley Clark; as well as famous social thinkers, such as Isaiah Berlin, Roy Bhaskar, Guido Calabresi, and many influential journalists and business leaders.
+Oxford’s PPEs became an important source for replenishing the British and international political elites.
+Among their notable graduates are former Prime Ministers of the United Kingdom Harold Wilson, Edward Heath, and David Cameron; outstanding political and military leaders from other countries, including Benazir Bhutto, Solomon Bandaranaike, Pedro Pablo Kuczynski, Wesley Clark, Tony Abbott, Ed Milliband, Imran Khan; as well as famous social thinkers, including Isaiah Berlin (held ‘the Classics’ and ‘the New Classics’ degrees), Roy Bhaskar, Guido Calabresi, and many influential journalists and business leaders.

-Following the Oxford model, many universities in the UK have launched their own PPE programmes (York, Warwick, Manchester, Lancaster, Durham etc.).
-Likewise, some prestigious U.S. universities, such as Yale (‘Ethics, Politics and Economics’), Carnegie Mellon and others have done the same.
+Following the Oxford model, many universities in the UK launched their own PPE programmes (York, Warwick, Manchester, Lancaster, Durham etc.).
+Likewise, some prestigious US universities, such as Yale (‘Ethics, Politics and Economics’), Carnegie Mellon and others did the same.
 In recent years, this trend has spread to continental Europe, especially Germany (Hamburg, Witten, Konstanz, etc.), Italy (LUISS, Rome), and elsewhere: China, Japan, Australia, South Africa, Israel, Turkey, etc.

-In the UK, Master’s programmes of the PPE/PEP (“Politics-Economics-Philosophy”) type are currently offered at the London School of Economics and University College London, as well as the Universities of York, Essex, Edinburgh another others; in Germany at Witten/Herdecke and Bayreuth Universities in Hamburg; in the Netherlands at Erasmus (Rotterdam) and Leiden Universities; and in Switzerland at Bern and Basel Universities.
-In the U.S., a similar programme has opened at Duke University.
-Holding the seventh (1st in the UK) position in The Times Higher Education 100 Under 50 world ranking, i.e. among “younger” universities under 50, York University plays a leading role among PPE Master’s programmes.
+In the UK, Master’s programmes of the PPE type are currently offered at the London School of Economics and the University College London, as well as in the Universities of York, Essex, Edinburgh; in Germany – at Witten/Herdecke University (North Rhine-Westphalia) and Bayreuth University (Bavaria); in the Netherlands at Erasmus (Rotterdam) and Leiden Universities; and in Switzerland at Bern and Basel Universities.